keithro/keithro/README.md

 - I am currently learning Java and Firebase.
 - I just updated my [portfolio](https://github.com/keithro/portfolio_2022) using Next.js
 - When I'm not working on my computer you can find me at the gym, on my bike or playing pickleball.
-- Fun fact: I recently completed a software engineering bootcamp 👨🏽‍💻 but got my Masters in Accounting.
+- Fun fact: I recently completed a software engineering bootcamp 👨🏽‍💻 but earned my Masters in Accounting.
 <br/>

 ---